In Search of the Last Refuges of Coral Biodiversity

 L. Vigliola/IRD, Author provided

-87% of dives resulted in shark sightings, compared to an average of 17% on Pacific reefs frequented by humans, 0% outside reserves near large cities, 6% in urban reserves, 15% in small rural reserves, and 55% in strictly protected reserves.
-Beyond this specific example, scientists from the PRISTINE project have revealed the unaltered functional structure of remote Pacific reefs, indicating that only large no-take reserves can restore the fauna that ensures the "natural" functioning of coral ecosystems.
+Sharks were observed in 87% of dives, compared to an average of 17% on human-visited Pacific reefs, 0% outside reserves near major cities, 6% in urban reserves, 15% in small rural reserves, and 55% in strictly protected reserves where access is prohibited.
+Beyond this specific example, scientists from the PRISTINE project have revealed the unaltered functional structure of remote Pacific reefs, indicating that only large no-take reserves can restore a fauna capable of ensuring the “natural” functioning of coral ecosystems.

 At a safe distance

-After sailing for 40 hours on the open sea aboard an oceanographic vessel to reach the Chesterfields Reefs, halfway between Australia's Great Barrier Reef and New Caledonia's Grande Terre, scientists realized that the travel time for human populations, rather than the simple distance as the crow flies, could be used to measure the degree of reef degradation.
-Using a new method to estimate the travel time between reefs and human settlements, scientists have revealed the existence of thresholds below which reefs are severely degraded, and above which they reach reference levels.
+After sailing for 40 hours on the open sea aboard an oceanographic vessel to reach the Chesterfield Reefs, located halfway between Australia’s Great Barrier Reef and Grande Terre in New Caledonia, scientists realized that travel time for human populations—rather than simply the distance as the crow flies—could serve as a measure of the degree of reef degradation.
+Using a new method to estimate travel time between reefs and human settlements, scientists revealed the existence of thresholds below which reefs are severely degraded, and above which they reach baseline levels.

-For example, fish abundance falls by 44% in peri-urban areas compared to isolated reefs, but recovers after a travel time of 6.5 hours.
-The presence of large predators declines by 69% but recovers after a travel time of 12 hours.
-For sharks, the decline is 90%.
-As for functional diversity—that is, the diversity of roles performed by species for the proper functioning of the ecosystem—the decline is 61%; recovery is only visible after 4:30 p.m. travel time.
-The baseline appears to be around 20 hours.
-At such a distance, it would seem that the reefs have, for the time being, been relatively spared from human activities such as fishing... even if this isolation offers no protection against global phenomena such as climate change.
+Thus, fish abundance drops by 44% in peri-urban areas compared to isolated reefs; it recovers once travel time exceeds 6.5 hours.
+The presence of large predators declines by 69% and recovers once travel time exceeds 12 hours.
+For sharks, this decline is 90%.
+As for functional diversity—that is, the diversity of roles played by species for the proper functioning of the ecosystem—the decline is 61%; recovery is only visible after 16.5 hours of travel time.
+The baseline condition appears to be established at around 20 hours.
+At such a distance, it would seem that the reefs have, for the time being, been relatively spared from human activities such as fishing… even if this isolation offers no protection against global phenomena such as climate change.

-The ocean-going vessel Alis, aboard which scientists carry out their oceanographic missions.
+The research vessel Alis, on which scientists conduct their oceanographic missions.

 First global map of reef accessibility

 Are there many of these reference reefs?
 Where are they located?
-To answer this question, scientists working on the PRISTINE project calculated the travel time between reefs and human populations for all of the world's coral reefs.
-The study thus provides the first global map of accessibility.
-The first finding, which came as a surprise, is that reefs are closer to human activities than previously thought.
-More than half of the world's coral reefs are located less than 30 minutes away from humans.
-This close coexistence is easily explained: human communities have always tended to colonize these resource-rich sites.
+To answer this question, scientists from the PRISTINE project calculated the travel time between reefs and human populations for all of the world’s coral reefs.
+The study thus presents the first global accessibility map.
+The first finding—and it comes as a surprise—is that reefs are closer to human activities than previously thought.
+In fact, more than half of the world’s coral reefs are located within 30 minutes of human settlements.
+This close coexistence is easily explained: human communities have always tended to settle in these resource-rich areas.

-Reefs located more than 20 hours away are very rare, representing only 1.5% of the world's reefs.
-This is the other major finding of the study: the rarity of these "remnants of the past."
-These last refuges for marine wildlife are mainly found in the middle of the Indian Ocean and in the Pacific, particularly off the coast of New Caledonia.
-This archipelago is home to one-third of the planet's isolated reefs.
-This highlights the responsibility of New Caledonians and France to protect these areas located in the heart of the Mer de Corail Natural Park, one of the largest protected areas in the world.
+Reefs located more than 20 hours’ travel away are very rare, accounting for only 1.5% of the world’s reefs.
+This is the study’s other major finding: the rarity of these “relics of the past.”
+These last refuges for marine wildlife are found primarily in the middle of the Indian Ocean and the Pacific, particularly off the coast of New Caledonia.
+This archipelago is home to one-third of the world’s isolated reefs.
+This underscores the responsibility of New Caledonians and France to protect these areas located at the heart of the Coral Sea Natural Park, one of the world’s largest protected areas.

 Human communities, never far from the reefs.